CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 ----------------------------------------------------------

 The simulation code is quite easy to write as it follows the same pattern that we encountered in the previous chapter where we introduced Python bindings to the C++ steppable.
-We start with XML
+We start with an XML file:

 .. code-block:: xml
     :linenos:
+    :emphasize-lines: 48

     <CompuCell3D Revision="20190604" Version="4.0.0">
        <Potts>